Jerilderie Letter: Content

-In describing the brutalisation of Irish convicts in Australia, Kelly paraphrases lines from "A Convict's Tour of Hell" and "The Convict's Lament on the Death of Captain Logan", poems attributed to Frank the Poet (Francis MacNamara), a convict who was imprisoned in Port Arthur at the same time as John "Red" Kelly, Ned's father.
+In describing the brutalisation of Irish convicts in Australia, Kelly paraphrases lines from "A Convict's Tour of Hell" and "The Convict's Lament on the Death of Captain Logan", poems attributed to Frank the Poet (Francis MacNamara), a convict who was imprisoned in Port Arthur, Van Diemen's Land (modern-day Tasmania) at the same time as John "Red" Kelly, Ned's father.
 It is speculated that "Red" Kelly passed on MacNamara's poetry to his son.
+An eyewitness to the Jerilderie raid noticed in the letter signs of Kelly's revolutionary fervor: